+Vrel

-- Vrel = relative velocity between both vehicles, positive for vehicle being faster than the cutting in vehicle - TTCLaneIntrusion = The TTC value, when the outside of the tyre of the intruding vehicle's front wheel closest to the lane markings crosses a line 0.3 m beyond the outside edge of the visible lane marking to which the intruding vehicle is being drifted. - 5.2.5.3.
+= Relative velocity between both vehicles, positive for vehicle being faster than the cutting in vehicle

+TTCLaneIntrusion = The TTC value, when the outside of the tyre of the intruding vehicle's front wheel closest to the lane markings crosses a line 0.3 m beyond the outside edge of the visible lane marking to which the intruding vehicle is being drifted.

+5.2.5.3.
 The activated system shall avoid a collision with an unobstructed crossing pedestrian in front of the vehicle.

-In a scenario with an unobstructed pedestrian crossing with a lateral speed component of not more than 5 km/h where the anticipated impact point is displaced by not more than 0.2 m compared to the vehicle longitudinal center plane, the activated ALKS shall avoid a collision up to the maximum operational speed of the system 60 km/h.
+In a scenario with an unobstructed pedestrian crossing with a lateral speed component of not more than 5 km/h where the anticipated impact point is displaced by not more than 0.2 m compared to the vehicle longitudinal center centre plane, the activated ALKS shall avoid a collision up to the maximum ed of the system 60 km/h.

-[At higher speeds, upon detection of pedestrians crossing the carriageway the ALKS shall implement strategies to reduce the potential for a collision.]
+At higher speeds, upon detection of pedestrians crossing the carriageway the ALKS shall implement strategies to reduce the potential for a collision.

-5.2.5.4.
+- 5.2.5.4.
 It is recognised that the fulfilment of the requirement in paragraph 5.2.5. may not be fully achieved in other conditions than those described above.
 However, the system shall not deactivate or unreasonably switch the control strategy in these other conditions.
-This shall be demonstrated in accordance with Annex 4 of this Regulation.

-5.2.6.
-Reserved (Lane Change)-Lane Change Procedure (LCP)
+This shall be demonstrated in accordance with Annex 4 of this Regulation. - 5.2.6.
+Lane Change Procedure (LCP)

-The requirements of this paragraph and its subparagraphs apply to the system, if fitted to perform a LCP.
+The requirements of this paragraph and its subparagraphs apply to the system capable of performing a LCP.

-The fulfilment of the provisions of this paragraph and its subparagraphs shall be demonstrated by the manufacturer to the satisfaction of the technical services during the assessment of Annex 3, Annex 4 and according to the relevant tests in Annex 5.
+The fulfilment of the provisions of this paragraph and its subparagraphs shall be demonstrated by the manufacturer to the satisfaction of the technical services during the assessment of Annex 4 and according to the relevant tests in Annex 5.

 - 5.2.6.1.
 A LCP shall not cause an unreasonable risk to safety of the vehicle occupants and other road users.
 LCPs shall only be performed in an uncritical way as described in paragraphs 5.2.6.1.1. and 5.2.6.1.2. - 5.2.6.1.1.
-The intervention shall not cause a collision with another vehicle or road user in the predicted path of the vehicle during a lane change. - 5.2.6.1.2.
-A lane change procedure shall be predictable and manageable for other road users. - 5.2.6.2.
+The intervention shall not cause a collision with another vehicles or other road users in the predicted path of the vehicle during a lane change. - 5.2.6.1.2.
+A lane change procedure shall be predictable and manageable for other vehicles or other road users. - 5.2.6.2.
 A LCP shall be completed without undue delay. - 5.2.6.3.
-The system may perform a single or multiple lane change(s) across regular lanes of traffic and/or to the hard shoulder in accordance with national traffic rules.
-[During regular lane change, the system shall not perform a lane change to the hard shoulder which is not temporarily opened up as regular lane of travel, emergency refuge area, beside the road or other emergency lane.]
+The system may perform a single or multiple lane change(s) across regular lanes of traffic and/or to the hard shoulder in accordance with national traffic rules in the country of operation. - 5.2.6.4.
+The system shall generate the signal to activate and deactivate the direction indicator signal.
+The direction indicator shall remain active throughout the whole period of the LCP and shall be deactivated by the system in a timely manner once the lane keeping functionality is resumed. - 5.2.6.5.
+The activated system may undertake a LCP only if all of the following conditions are fulfilled: - (a) The vehicle is equipped with a sensing system capable of fulfilling the front, side and rearward detection range requirements as defined in paragraphs 7.1., 7.1.1.1., 7.1.2.1. and 7.1.3.; - (b) There is no failure present limiting the system's capability to perform a LCP safely; - (c) Sufficient free space in the target lane allowing a LCM is already available or expected to become available shortly. - 5.2.6.5.1.
+Lane Change Procedure: Additional specific requirements for regular lane changes